NicolasMurphy/appointment_tracker/journal.md

 # 8/19

     Goals:
+        - more descriptive create and update views
         - use autoload
         - CRUD for client and caregiver
+            - client
+                - first and last name
+                - validate email in class function
+                - remove address from appointment
         - nav
         - CRUD for services (service name, description, rate)
         - verification